zegetech/zegetech.github.io/_posts/2019-10-04-jekyll-instant-search-with-algolia.md

 ```

-You might algolia want to exclude indexing of certain pages in your site.
-To achieve this define pages to exclude in `_config.yml` file.
+You might want to exclude indexing of certain pages in your site.
+To achieve this, define pages to exclude in `_config.yml` file.

 ```yml
 algolia: